 The 13th Hussars were never sent into action while in Canada.
 During the more than three years they were in Canada, they built permanent troop quarters and converted old cattle sheds into horse stables.8 The primary mission and accomplishment of the 13th Hussars was the establishment of a cavalry school where they trained Canadian mounted volunteers8 and raised the New Brunswick Regiment of Yeomanry Cavalry in 1869.

-After the 13th Hussars returned from Canada to Great Britain, Sir Fitzroy was promoted to Lieutenant-Colonel, and in 18722 he was given command of the regiment from which his father had commanded.
-He held command until his own retirement in September of 1873.2 Sir Fitzroy's retirement was short-lived, and only two years later he was called back into service to help reform the Queen’s Own West Kent Yeomanry at the rank of Major and and given command of the Queen’s Own West Kent Yeomanry.
-As his final retirement approached, Sir Fitzroy was promoted to Colonel (Honorary); he resigned his commission in 189919
+After the 13th Hussars returned from Canada to Great Britain, Sir Fitzroy was promoted to Lieutenant-Colonel, and in 18722 he was given command of the regiment which his father had commanded.
+He held command until his own retirement in September of 1873.2 Sir Fitzroy’s retirement was short-lived, and two years later he was recalled to service and given command of Queen’s Own West Kent Yeomanry at the rank of Major to help reform it.
+As his final retirement approached, Sir Fitzroy was promoted to Colonel (Honorary).
+In 189919 Sir Fitzroy resigned his commission for good and was granted

-with permission to retain his rank and wear the prescribed uniform.6
+“permission to retain his rank and wear the prescribed uniform.

 During the nearly two centuries Duart Castle lay in ruin, the Campbells had pulled the roof off of the keep and scattered many of the stones of its defensive walls.5 For a short period in 174812 British troops were quartered in the castle.
 A devastating fire consumed what remained of the castle’s interior and it was abandoned in 1751.5